 114:43:00 Bean: Yeah; mine's out.

-[At 114:46:38 once they get Pete's hoses properly connected, the "O" in his Vent flag window will disappear or clear.
-However, they will make no further mention of the status of Pete's P-flag.
-Presumably, that cleared, too.]114:43:01 Conrad: Hey, Houston.
+[At 114:46:38 once they get Pete's hoses properly connected, the "P" in his Vent flag window will disappear or clear.]114:43:01 Conrad: Hey, Houston.
 Didn't somebody tell me that these P-flags might not go off until you get your helmet and gloves on?

 114:43:08 Gibson: Intrepid, that's affirmative.
 Go ahead and button up.
 Put the helmet and gloves on; and turn the fan on and the Vent flag should go out.